Lizstar64/Lizstar64.github.io/_posts/2025-03-30-LizstartrekDS97-5.md

 Every Sunday my Twitch subs and I watch Star Trek in my Discord.
 Here are my reviews and thoughts on each of the episodes as I see it.
 If you're curious about a nerd's views on Star Trek episodes, please read on, I go quite in depth with some of these episodes!
 I've watched some Star Trek before but not all of it!

-After this we have one episode of DS9 left.
-I'll repost this next week when we watch it, cause it's extra long.

 ---